ahaan1984/basic-rag/README.md

 ## Overview

-This project provides a command-line interface (CLI) tool to analyze and extract meaningful insights from documents.
+This project provides a Streamlit based UI to analyze and extract meaningful insights from documents.
 It leverages **Cohere's AI models** for **document embedding, retrieval-augmented generation (RAG), and summarization**.
 The tool is particularly useful for understanding PDF research papers by extracting key sections, summarizing content, and answering user queries.

 ## Features